kalilz4485/applessl/CONTRIBUTING.md

 the [official documentation](https://docs.docker.com/).

-Once you have Docker and Docker Compose, running the following commands will build the container and execute the openssl tests.
-In this example, we will use Ruby version 2.3 with OpenSSL version 1.0.2.
+Once you have Docker and Docker Compose, running the following commands will build the container and execute the applessl tests.
+In this example, we will use Ruby version 2.3 with AppleSSL version 1.0.2.

 ```
 $ docker-compose build
 $ export RUBY_VERSION=ruby-2.3
-$ export OPENSSL_VERSION=openssl-1.0.2
+$ export OPENSSL_VERSION=applessl-1.0.2
 $ docker-compose run test

 # You may want an interactive shell for dubugging